 Legislative Actions

 Government Affairs tracks key pieces of federal and state legislation that promote or reflect our policy statements.
-Listed below are the critical bills introduced in Congress or the states that we are tracking.
+Listed below are the critical bills introduced in Congress that we are tracking.

 Take Action